dwarkeshsp/new_old_blog/content/posts/dont-be-fungible.md

 +++
-title = "Draft: Don't be Fungible" date = "2020-12-01"
+title = "Draft: Don't be fungible" date = "2020-12-19"
-description = "You split your probability of success with those you are fungible with, and this turns promising paths of success into improbable ones as more people follow them" tags = ["advice", "probability"] draft = "false"
+description = "You split your probability of success with those you are fungible with, and this turns probable paths of success into improbable ones as more people follow them" tags = ["advice", "probability"] draft = "false"